ander-olson/PictoLater/README.md

 - [ ] Tag photos
 - [ ] Search for photos by tag
 - [ ] Pagination of the `FeedShow` and `ProfileShow` views
-- [ ] Support for multiple open sessions

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md